 Yes, you can make biochar at home.
 There are many YouTube videos.
 The main driver for making biochar at home or on the allotment is usually the cost of commercial biochar.
-Before starting to make it at home, a few things to consider: how much time it will take, the cost of equipment, the environmental impact, the quality you can make, how you will grind it to right particle size, how much dust and dirt and odour you are prepared to put up with.
-(Biochar dust gets everywhere, it is a nightmare to clean of your skin (think coal miner type), impossible to get out if trodden into carpets, very tough on work clothes and washing machines.
+Before starting to make it at home, a few things to consider: how much time it will take, the cost of equipment, the environmental impact, the quality you can make, how you will grind it to the right particle size, how much dust and dirt and odour you are prepared to put up with.
+(Biochar dust gets everywhere, it is a nightmare to clean off your skin (think coal miner type), impossible to get out if trodden into carpets, and very tough on work clothes and washing machines.
 There are three main DIY methods

-Note: the Environmental Agency and Local Government Pollution and Nuisance control positions on making biochar at home not absolutely clear.
+Note: the Environmental Agency and Local Government Pollution and Nuisance control positions on making biochar at home are not absolutely clear.
 You are not ‘burning/combusting/having a fire’ – you are attempting to pyrolyze material.
 In our view, if you create lots of smoke often – you are going to get neighbour complaints.
 If you release ‘dirty’ or ‘smelly’ smoke these are giveaways you are polluting the air with particulates and volatile organics that have a significantly greater impact on greenhouse gasses (climate change) than CO2.

 There are many excellent teams working on biochar such as the European and British Biochar organisations and Ithaka Institute.
 They have many links to scientific papers.